DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 The elven shrine maiden turned back in shock.
 And she wasn't alone.
 Even the elven elder, who was sealed inside the cross, became astonished.
-They wondered: did a human's sword destroy Heaven Lord Alfreya's magic tool?
+They wondered: did a human's sword destroy Heaven Lord Alfreyja's magic tool?
 It wasn't a regular sword, yet it wasn't elven magic weapon either, they understood it at first glance.
 Then their question was: just what is this sword in Kai's hands?
 Moreover...